datastructures-js/graph/README.md

 ```

 ### .hasEdge(srcKey, destKey)
-checks if the graph has an edge between two existing vertices.
+Checks if the graph has an edge between two existing vertices.
 In directed graph, it returns true only if there is a direction from source to destination.

 <table>
   <tr>